jnozzi/cocoadev.com/markdown/ChatRoom.md

 ----

 AHA!
 5:25 AM EST!
-General/DustinVoss and kwegibu (can't remember who that actually is) and I are in the General/ChatRoom! w00t. -- General/RobRix
+DustinVoss and kwegibu (can't remember who that actually is) and I are in the ChatRoom! w00t. -- RobRix

-5:55 AM and we've got General/PtxMac too! w00t. -- General/RobRix
+5:55 AM and we've got PtxMac too! w00t. -- RobRix
 ----
 Last two weeks have been averaging about 3-5 people in here.
 Stop on by!
 ----